Securing Heimdall

 The first thing to mention before managing certificates is that Heimdall server is using private keys with certificates (key pairs).
 Single keys or single certificates won't work with Heimdall Server.

-All changes in key pairs should met below restrictions:
+All changes in key pairs should meet below restrictions:

 Changes made in keystore may require reconnecting from client application to proxy, after this changes should be applied for TLS.